Going into the Oscars, the question was which of two competing narratives would dominate the night.

 Finally, “La La Land” is a light revisionist romp through musicals past, and “Moonlight” had more gravitas.
 Thus the second story of the night marked a dramatic course correction a year after #Oscarsowhite.
-Winning Oscars were “Moonlight” for Best Picture, Barry Jenkins for Adapted Screenplay (with playwright Tarrell Alvin McRaney), and Mahershala Ali (“Moonlight”), the first Muslim actor to win an Oscar.
+Winning Oscars were “Moonlight” for Best Picture, Jenkins for Adapted Screenplay (with playwright Tarrell Alvin McRaney), and Mahershala Ali (“Moonlight”), the first Muslim actor to win an Oscar.

-“As an artist my job is the same, to tell the truth,” he said backstage, thanking Idris Elba and David Oyelowo for leaving him a job. “‘Moonlight’ is the best thing that ever came across my desk.”
+“As an artist my job is the same, to tell the truth,” Ali said backstage, thanking Idris Elba and David Oyelowo for leaving him a job. “‘Moonlight’ is the best thing that ever came across my desk.”